 How do I use the “broken down by” feature?

-Note: If users in your funnel can complete the steps multiple times, then this method will take the first occurrence of each event and bucket the user for the value on that event.
+NOTE: If users in your funnel can complete the steps multiple times, this method will take the first occurrence of each event and bucket the user for the value on that event.

 How do I use exclusion steps?

-This feature can be used to exclude all users that perform a certain event between the Funnel Analysis steps.
-You can also choose to only exclude instances of that event with a certain property value at the time of the event using the "where" function.
+This feature can exclude all users who trigger a certain event between the funnel analysis steps.
+You can also choose to exclude only instances of that event with a certain property value at the time of the event, using the "where" function.